huumn/crisp/README.md

 ## Control

 Crisp listens on a TCP port for control commands.
-Commands can be sent pretty naturally with telnet as commands are framed by the delimiter "\r\n":
+Commands can be sent pretty naturally with telnet as commands are framed by the delimiter `\r\n`:

 ```
 > blocks